luxfi/docs/docs/tooling/cli-guides/stop-node.md

 Please note that a stopped node on AWS / GCP can still incur cost (such as storage fees).

-Lux Partners is not responsible for the cost incurred from stopping an Lux node with Lux-CLI.
+Lux Partners is not responsible for the cost incurred from stopping a Lux node with Lux-CLI.

 :::